supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2022-04-07-Deployable-Dagster-MVP.md

 2. **Edit 2 crucial lines to point to the correct filepaths.**

-    **Step 2A:** `.example_envrc` is a file containing environment variables.
+    **Step 2A:** `.example_envrc` is a file containing the ENVIRONMENT variables you need to set to run your Dagster project.
 Some of these, like the AWS and Snowflake credentials are for illustratory purposes.
-Dagster requires that you set `DAGSTER_HOME` path to your local `dagster-mvp/dagster-exec` directory
+However, Dagster does prefer that you set `DAGSTER_HOME` variable with the path to your local `dagster-mvp/dagster-exec` directory

     ```bash
     export DAGSTER_HOME="/path/to/dagster-mvp/dagster-exec"
     ```

-    Once you have done this, activate the environment variables by running:
+    Once you have done this, activate these environment variables by running:

     ```bash
     source .example_envrc
     ```

-    Pro tip: You can use `direnv` to automatically set environment variables in a `.envrc` file that persist within the scope of the parent directory and all subdirectories.
+    Pro tip: You can use `direnv` (website [here](https://direnv.net/)) to automatically set environment variables in a `.envrc` file that persist within the scope of the parent directory and all subdirectories.

     **Step 2B:** `dagster-exec/workspace.yaml` contains the following line.
 Edit it to point to the correct `.py` file and repo within it as an `attribute`.
 In this case, it is `repo_1` defined in `pipeline_1.py`: